BenCretois/BenjaminCretois/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Benjamin Cretois and I am a PhD Student at the Department of Geography at the Norwegian University of Science and Technology under the supervision of [Jan Ketil Rød](https://www.ntnu.no/ansatte/jan.rod), [John Linnell](https://www.nina.no/english/Contact/Employees/Employee-info/AnsattID/12310) and [Erlend Nilsen](https://www.nina.no/kontakt/Ansatte/Ansattinformasjon.aspx?AnsattID=12833).
+My name is Benjamin Cretois and I am a PhD Student in **spatial data analysis** at the Department of Geography at the Norwegian University of Science and Technology.
+I am under the supervision of [Jan Ketil Rød](https://www.ntnu.no/ansatte/jan.rod), [John Linnell](https://www.nina.no/english/Contact/Employees/Employee-info/AnsattID/12310) and [Erlend Nilsen](https://www.nina.no/kontakt/Ansatte/Ansattinformasjon.aspx?AnsattID=12833).
 My PhD takes place within the project [Transforming Citizen Science for Biodiversity](https://citizenscience.no/), a project which aim to improve the way we use Citizen Science to improve biodiversity conservation.

-My research focus primarily on finding ways to **better use Citizen Science** observations to produce better **species distribution maps**.
-I also have a big interest in **human-wildlife coexistence**, particularly when it involves ungulates and carnivores.
-My expertise lies in GIS and spatial analysis and I recently found an interest in **Bayesian statistics** and **Point process models** which I pretend I understand.
+My research focus primarily on finding statistical methods to **better use Citizen Science data** for making better inference regarding species ecology.
+My expertise largely lies in data analysis and GIS (with a great love for both R and Python).
+I recently found an interest in **Bayesian statistics** and **Deep learning** which I pretend I understand.

-When I am not in front of my computer I am certainly doing Mixed Martial Arts or surfing in Portugal.
+When I am not in front of my computer I am certainly rolling on a tatami while doing Brazilian Jiu Jitsu or under a wave while trying to surf in my hometown in Normandie.
 Feel free to contact me if you have any questions!